Annealed almost periodic entropy: Approximate association and typical tuples

 If $\phi$ is normalized (respectively, unital), and the sequence of tuples $v_{n,1}$, \dots, $v_{n,k}$ witnesses the convergence above, then we can always perturb those tuples slightly so that they are normalized (respectively, orthonormal).
-Compare, for instance, parts (iv) and (v) of~\cite[Proposition 2.2]{Kec05}.
-It follows that an element of $\S_k(\A)$ (respectively, $\S_k^\rm{u}(\A)$) is approximately associated to $\pi$ if and only if it lies in the closure $\ol{\S_k(\pi)}$ (respectively, $\ol{\S_k^\rm{u}(\pi)}$).
+Compare, for instance, the remarks that precede~\cite[Thm.
+4]{Arv77} or parts (iv) and (v) of~\cite[Prop.
+2.2]{Kec05}.
+It follows that an element of $\S_k(\A)$ (respectively, $\S_k^{\rm{u}}(\A)$) is approximately associated to $\pi$ if and only if it lies in the closure $\ol{\S_k(\pi)}$ (respectively, $\ol{\S_k^{\rm{u}}(\pi)}$).

+The term `approximately associated' is not standard.
+I have chosen it to make contact with `approximate equivalence' in the next section.
+See also Remark~\ref{rmk:approx-contain} below.

-A relative of approximate association has a bigger place in the literature.
-A unital completely positive map $\phi \in\S_k(\A)$ is \textbf{weakly associated} to a representation $\pi$ if it can be approximated by convex combinations of elements of $\S_k(\pi)$: that is, if $\phi \in \ol{\rm{conv}}\,\S_k(\pi)$.
+Alternatively, a unital completely positive map $\phi \in\S_k(\A)$ is \textbf{weakly associated} to a representation $\pi$ if it can be approximated by convex combinations of elements of $\S_k(\pi)$: that is, if $\phi \in \ol{\rm{conv}}\,\S_k(\pi)$.
 This definition is conventional only in the case $k=1$, but no new ideas are needed if we allow larger values of $k$.

-The term `approximately associated' is not standard.
-I have chosen it to make contact with `approximate equivalence' in the next chapter.
-See the notes at the end of Section~\ref{sec:q-and-sq} for a further discussion of this choice.
+Weak association is the basis for Godemont and Fell's relation of weak containment for representations: see~\cite{God48},~\cite{Fel60} or~\cite[Sec.
+3.4]{Dix--Cstar}.
+As a result, weak association has a somewhat bigger place in the literature than approximate association